christophihl/startupengineer/content/_repos/dat_sci_3/15_rep_stock.md

 ### 2.2 Adding the Main Application UI Section

-Essentially we are building a website.
-We want to have different sections.
+Essentially we are building a website, that contains different sections.
+Let's add a section for the dropdown list and the plot(?).

-The actual dropdown and the plot in here
+* `column()` generates a bootstrap grid column with width specified in units up to 12 units wide

-column() generates a bootstrap grid column with width specified in units up to 12 units wide
+ADD INFORMATION ABOUT BOOTSTRAP?!

 ```r
 # 2.0 APPLICATION UI -----